Ajax (play): Ajax or Aias

 The original title of the play in the ancient Greek is Αἴας.
 Ajax is the romanized version, and Aias is the English transliteration from the original Greek.
 Proper nouns in Ancient Greek have conventionally been romanized before entering the English language, but it has been common for translations since the end of the 20th century to use direct English transliterations of the original Greek.

-The text of the play suggests the original pronunciation of Ajax's name in lines 430–432, Ajax (or Aias), the protagonist, states that it has an onomatopoeic resemblance to a wailing cry of lament: "aiai!"
+The text of the play suggests the original pronunciation of Ajax's name.
+In lines 430–432, Ajax (or Aias) himself says that it has an onomatopoeic resemblance to a wailing cry of lament: "aiai!"
 Translators have treated this passage in different ways:

 Aiai!
 My name is a lament!